Hebilicious/web3-ipfs-plugin/README.md

 The source code for the relevant logic can be found in `playgrounds/ipfs-web3/src/components/Dashboard.vue`.

 The source code for the browser e2e test can be found in `playgrounds/ipfs-web3/e2e/ipfs-web3.spec.ts`.

+Make sure that the playwright browsers are installed on your system : `bunx playwright install`

 To run the browser e2e test, change directory to `playgrounds/ipfs-web3` and run `bun run test:e2e`.